Browse Items (44 total)

 Conflicts in the Black Lesbian Community, Brooklyn NY, organized by the Committee on the Visibility of the Other Black Woman (Tape 2 of 3)

 Event organized by the Committee for the Visibility of the Other Black Woman.
 Audre Lorde moderates community discussion and dialogue including issues of identity, cross cultural conflicts, classism, and ageism.
 She also introduces panelists' presentations.
-Her most sustained comments are on SPW1163, as she introduces the panel on identity. -
+Her most sustained comments are on Tape 2, as she introduces the panel on identity. -

 "Lesbians and Literature" panel discussion at MLA conference, 1977